Is Die Hard a Christmas Movie?

 And when I hear Jingle Bells in a movie, it’s a damn Christmas movie.
 Bottom line.

 The soundtrack is what makes the movie.
 This is a fundamental of movie making.
 Die Hard’s soundtrack is all about Christmas.
-Ergo, Die Hard is a Christmas movie.
+Ergo, Die Hard is a Christmas movie, despite what Bruce Willis says.